Binhnho-sclm/MIS-311/README.md

 # 💥 Project 1: Data 10- Supermarket Sale
 ## 🌸Context and Objective
 The dataset records sales transactions from a retail business with physical stores in multiple cities (Chicago, New York, Los Angeles).
 It includes details.
-The objective is The goal is to understand the dataset’s structure, identify patterns, relationships, and potential insights, and prepare it for deeper analysis, focusing on both numerical and visual exploration.
+The objective is to understand the dataset’s structure, identify patterns, relationships, and potential insights, and prepare it for deeper analysis, focusing on both numerical and visual exploration.
 ## 🌷Key Variables:
 Sale_id (object): Unique identifier